SAASAVR/Firmware/README.md

    - Use the ```ifconfig``` command to find the ip address of the device on the network using the wlan0 interface.
 It will be listed as "inet addr".
 7. Sign out of device using ```exit``` and disconnect ethernet cable from device
 8. Repeat command on step 3 with new ip address

+### 2. Connecting to a monitor via HDMI
+This method is fairly straight forward, as it allows for full access to the operating system in a visual manner.
+Some issues may arise using this method however, as there seems to be a problem with graphical elements creating trails when moving around the screen.
+This can make configuration difficult.
+#### Steps:
+1. Connect the Lattepanda to a monitor via the HDMI port on the board.
+2. Start the device.
+A login screen should appear.
+   - Log in to the admin account using password ```admin```
+4. Connect the Lattepanda to your network.
+If using Wifi ensure that any devices being used to host other components are publically visible on the network.
+5. Open a terminal and navigate to ```cd ~/Capstone/Firmware/Server```

 ## RUNNING SYSTEM
 ### Before running the system, please ensure that the MAX9814 microphone is properly connected the the Arduino pins of the Lattepanda.
 - A pin diagram with instructions is [shown below](#connecting-to-hardware)